brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

     Yes you can.

-Example: 'This $Work published under YYC0: Yes you can.' license.
-Any other shorter/longer form including 'YYC0' should work as well.
+Example: This Work is published under YYC0: Yes You Can 0 license.

 ## YYC1